How parents' arguments really affect their children

 Increasingly, it is thought that underlying genetic risks for poor mental health can be made worse - or better - by family life.

-The quality of the relationship between parents appears to be central, whether or not they are living together, or if the children are genetically related to the parents or not - ie conceived through IVF, or adopted.
+The quality of the relationship between parents appears to be central, whether or not they are living together, or if the children are genetically related to the parents or not - for example, if they were conceived using donor eggs or sperm, or adopted.

 Rows about children